chrisgleitze/hegel.nvim/README.md

 Search and browse the works of G.W.F.
 Hegel in German directly from Neovim.

-The plugin combines Neovim's powerful search capabilities with a local corpus of Hegel's writings and integrates with fuzzy finders for full-text search, work browsing, paragraph navigation, and serendipitous discovery.
+The plugin combines Neovim's search workflow with a local corpus of Hegel's writings for full-text search, work browsing, paragraph navigation, and serendipitous discovery.

 > [!NOTE]
 > This is a very early-stage plugin!\